Stoops-ML/repeat_table_interpolator/README.md

 ![alt text](example_table.png "Sample table")

 ## Project goal
 The aim of this project is to create a script that can interpolate tables with repeated values.
+I believe this script will be a useful addition to the SciPy interpolation module, and I am working on its approval to the module.

 Such tables are very common in aerospace engineering.
 For example, a drag polar typically details the drag coefficient at every Mach, height and lift coefficient.
 In this example the drag coefficient is the dependent variable (to be interpolated)